BlakeDalmas/webdev_final/source/pc/pc_pages/game_history.rst

 =================

 Throughout the history of PC gaming, many titles have been released that had a profound effect on the video game industry.
-This section only scratches the surface with a few notable examples.
+This section describes a few interesting examples of these games.

 The First Game
 --------------

 One of the earliest examples of a video game is, "Tennis for Two" which was designed in 1958 for the Donner Model 30 Analog Computer.
-The game was displayed on an oscilloscope and featured a simple match of tenis.
+The game was displayed on an oscilloscope and featured a simple match of tennis.

 .. figure:: tennis.jpg
    :width: 330px